 Tiered-Supervision: After the intern has demonstrated foundational knowledge and skill in neuropsychological assessment, each intern will provide tiered assessment supervision to graduate practicum students or interns completing the minor rotation in neuropsychology under the ultimate supervision of the intern’s faculty supervisor.
 This opportunity allows the advanced intern to begin developing and honing his/her own supervisory style in preparing for future independent practice.
 The intern’s supervision will include a discussion of different supervision theoretical models, the opportunity for role-playing, live observation of the tiered-supervision provided by the intern, and discussion regarding common ethical challenges that can occur in supervisory relationships.

-Neuropsychology Rotation Competencies:
+Neuropsychology Rotation Goals:

 - The intern will be able to accurately administer and score multiple commonly used, standardized, objective measures from each of the following domains: intellectual functioning, attention, visuospatial and visual-motor construction, language, memory, executive functioning, behavioral and personality functioning.